elcicd/el-CICD-docs/README.md

 Images are named with the following convention:

-**<Project ID>-<microservice name>**
+**\<Project ID>-\<microservice name>**
-* **<Project ID>:** the Project ID of the application
+* **\<Project ID>:** the Project ID of the application
-* **<microservice name>:** name of the microservice as derived from the Git repository name to conform to OKD resource naming conventions
+* **\<microservice name>:** name of the microservice as derived from the Git repository name to conform to OKD resource naming conventions

-The Project ID comes from the name of file the project is defined in the Project Info Repository, and serves as an ID for the group of microservices that make up a project.
-The _microservice name_ comes from the Git repository name the source code the microservice came from, modified to conform to OKD resource naming conventions.
-In particular, underscores are converted to dashes, and all letters are made lowercase; e.g.
+The Project ID comes from the name of the [Project Definition File](#project-definition-file) defined in the Project Info Repository, and serves as an ID for the group of microservices that make up a project.
+The _microservice name_ comes from the Git repository name of the source code the microservice came from, modified to conform to OKD resource naming conventions.
+In particular, underscores are converted to dashes, and all letters are lowercased; e.g.

-* **_Git Repository Name:  Test_CICD_**
+* **_Git Repository Name:  Test_CICD1_**
-* **_Microservice Name:  test-cicd_**
+* **_Microservice Name:  test-cicd1_**

 #### Image Tagging Conventions

 ##### Dev Image Tag

-Images built to Dev are always tagged as _dev_, and there will be only a single version of an image built from source to Dev.
-This is because versioning is expected to take place in the Source Repository, and Dev images are expected to reflect the latest delivered code in the Development Branch at all times.
+Images built to Dev are always tagged as **_dev_**, and there will be only a single version of an image built from source to Dev.
+This is because versioning is expected to take place in the Source Code Repository, and Dev images are expected to reflect the latest delivered code in the Development Branch at all times.
 For rollback/forward considerations of Dev images, you can either reset HEAD to an earlier or later commit and rebuild, or build manually from a commit hash in the [Build-to-Dev](#build-to-dev-pipeline) pipeline.

 ##### Non-prod Environments

-Subsequent non-prod environments are given two tags.
-The version currently deployed in the environment is simply tagged as the environment name; e.g. QA is tagged as _qa_, and Stg is tagged as _stg_.
+Subsequent Non-prod environments are given two tags.
+The version currently deployed in the environment is simply tagged as the environment name; e.g. QA is tagged as **_qa_**, and Stg is tagged as **_stg_**.
 The image is also given a separate tag in the following format:

-**<environment>-<src-commit-hash>**
+**\<environment>-\<src-commit-hash>**
-* **<environment>:** the lowercase environment name, such as qa for QA, or prod for Prod
+* **\<environment>:** the lowercase environment name, such as qa for QA, or prod for Prod
-* **<src-commit-hash>:** the commit hash on the Development Branch where the image was built
+* **\<src-commit-hash>:** the commit hash on the Development Branch where the image was built

 ##### Release Candidates

-Release Candidates are tagged in their Image Repository by there Release Candidate Tag; e.g. 1.0.0.
+Release Candidates are tagged in their Image Repository by their Release Candidate Tag; e.g. 1.0.0.

 ##### Prod Image Tag